baumannzone/entucasa/src/fresh-made-paella/README.md

 ::: tip Remember 👇

 Minimum order of **4 people**.
 Please provide us with 24 hours notice.
 We will pick up the paella pan the day after.
+Delivery charge $3.50.

 :::